 - An anticipated surge in activity and call levels once Covid-19 eases meaning agents will be prone to burnout and increased stress levels.

-- Agents feeling pressure to be perfect on every single call with process and compliance adherence along with a fast resolution.
+- Agents feeling pressure to be perfect on every single call with process and compliance adherence along with a fast first call resolution.

 - Technology being difficult to navigate and working remotely meaning that no-one is close by to direct questions towards to.